 Enjoy an evening of jazz at a free outdoor concert along the banks of the Missouri River in Frontier Park.
 The 18-piece St. Charles Big Band will continue their 20 years of performances.
 Everyone is invited to bring a lawn chair or blanket and relax under the stars for this free event in St. Charles.

 Many union members and their families from Metro East (an Illinois region that makes up the eastern suburbs of St. Louis) will honor Labor Day at the annual parade and picnic in Belleville.
 The city of Belleville, Illinois, is about 30 minutes by car from St. Louis.
 The parade begins in the morning along First Street in downtown Belleville.
-There is typically a picnic after the parade in Hough City Park, which is located at W. C Street between N. Third Street and N. Fourth Street.
+There is typically a picnic after the parade in Hough City Park, which is located at W. C Street between North Third Street and North Fourth Street.